standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ## Logical Model
 Start by understanding the model you want to document in CIMPL, and its relationship to either base FHIR resources and profiles, or to OBF.

-One approach is described in [Appendix A](#Appendix-A:-An-Approach-to-CIMPL-Modeling-for-FHIR).
+Keeping in mind that CIMPL is primarily a way to create logical models with the capability to _model-once, translate-to-many_, the modeling author should consider requirements-gathering and high level modeling steps.
+While one approach is proposed below, the modeling author is not limited to following these steps and might find better approaches to creating detailed clinical models.

+* Define the use cases behind the creation of a model.
+* Create a high-level conceptual model which addresses your defined use case and can be easily understood by both technical and clinical communities.
+* Create a data dictionary listing the data elements, cardinality, and potential value sets involved if the data type is a coded element.
+This provides a convenient summary for implmenters presented in a way that can be understood by non-technical subject matter experts involved in defining the use cases.
+* Start documenting your model with CIMPL.

 ## Model Folder Structure and Source Control
 Create a folder/directory to contain all files you create for the model.
-All files should be governed by a source control system.
+If you are modeling with a distributed team, you should consider using a source control system for you CIMPL files.

 [CIMPL In-Depth Tutorial](#cimpl6Tutorial_detail.md)